JqueryJellybeans/jquerytutorial/README.md

 ## [AJAX & jQuery](id:anchor5)
 ---

 The days of refreshing a webpage to load content are gone.
-AJAX, short for Asynchronous JavaScript and XML will allow the user to take data from the background and load it to your webpage.
+AJAX, short for Asynchronous JavaScript and XML allows the user to take data from the background and load it to your webpage.
 Since the Ajax requests are triggered by JavaScript code, it is asynchronous, and the rest of your code will continue to execute at the same time.

 AJAX is handled differently between browsers. jQuery allows developers to get around this by offering methods such as the .ajax(), .get(), .getScript(), .getJSON(), .load() to name a few.

 The .ajax() method is a way of creating an asynchronous http request.
 Make sure that the data received from the server is in the format that you requested; if not your code may fail.
 The .ajax() method is written as so: `jQuery.ajax(url[settings])`.
 There are a plethora of settings developers can input when using the method.
-For a full list of these settings, and their parameters you can visit [http://api.jquery.com/jQuery.ajax/](http://api.jquery.com/jQuery.ajax/).
+For a full list of these settings, and their parameters you can go [here](http://api.jquery.com/jQuery.ajax/).
 One example of this methods utilization is:

 ```
 $.ajax({